bisdn/bisdn.github.io/tools/debugging.md

 # GLOG_v=0
 ```

 The relevant options for enabling debug logs in baseboxd is the `GLOG_v=0` value.
 By increasing the value in this configuration option, more detailed debug information will be outputted.
+The accepted values are `GLOG_v=[1..5]`.

 When passing the baseboxd module names to `GLOG_vmodule`, which correspond to the class names, specific logging for that component will be activated with the specified logging level.
 The following command exemplifies how to configure this value.